 MAKE YOUR END TABLE

 End tables are important pieces that compliment every living room, and helps fill in the gaps from the lack of appliances or furniture.
 Often they are similar in style to the coffee table.
 Most often, they hold lamps.

 - Old Stool

-- Wooden Top (Squares or Circle, adjust according to your preferences)
+- Wooden Top (either a square or circle, according to your preferences)

 - Wooden Glue

 - Visualize the style you would like to incorporate into your end table.
 Note that it should also go well with your house or room's over-all theme.

 - Prepare your old wooden stool and wooden top (make sure that the width of the wooden top is in proportion to the size of your stool so your wooden top won't be oversized, making it unstable.

 - Using your wood glue, place the wooden top you have decided on for your end table and glue it to your old stool.
 Let it completely dry for approximately an hour or so that you're sure that your table becomes stable.

 - To really secure it, you might want to screw it to the original stool top - screwing from underneath, and making sure it doesn't completely penetrate the new table top.